Deividsv95/lms-monorepo/BACKEND/backend/django_lms/README.md

 | Teacher | `teacher_demo` | `Teacher@123` |
 | Admin | `admin_demo` | `Admin@123` |

+Notes:
+- Passwords are case-sensitive.
+- In the frontend, the selected profile auto-fills username, but password is entered manually.

 **4. What each role can do**

 | Role | Permissions |